 1 sliced onion

-Transfer to covered dutch oven or Corel® dish.
-Mix remaining ingredients well.
-Cover steaks with the sauce and a dash of salt and pepper.
+Transfer to a covered 5-quart cast-iron dutch oven or Corel® dish.
+Mix remaining sauce and vegetable ingredients well.
+Cover steaks with the sauce and vegetables and a dash of salt and pepper to taste.

 Cover and bake 1 hour at 350 degrees.
-Serve with boiled or mashed potatoes.
-Asparagus is a great vegetable with this meal.
+Serve over boiled or mashed potatoes.